argilla-io/argilla/docs/_source/reference/webapp/features.md

 ### Predictions and annotations

 Predictions and annotations are an integral part of Argilla's [data models](../python/python_client.rst#module-Argilla.client.models).
-The way they are presented in the Argilla UI depends on the [task](../../guides/task_examples.ipynb) of the dataset.
+The way they are presented in the Argilla UI depends on the [task](../../guides/task_examples.ipynb) of the dataset and the mode activated in the right column.

 #### Text classification

-In this task the predictions are given as tags below the input text.
+In this task, the predictions are given as tags below the input text.
 They contain the label as well as a percentage score.

-Annotations are shown as tags on the right together with a symbol indicating if the predictions match the annotations or not.
+In the annotation view, the predicted labels come in a slightly darker tone, while annotations have a much darker shade and white lettering.
+In the exploration view, the predicted labels appear below the input text and annotations are shown as tags on the right side of the card.

 #### Token classification

 In this task, predictions and annotations are displayed as highlights in the input text.
-To easily identify them at a glance, **annotations** are highlighted with the color of their corresponding label, while **predictions** are underlined with a solid line (see picture).
+To easily identify them at a glance, **annotations** are <span style="background-color:rgba(198, 200, 204,0.5)">highlighted</span> with the color of their corresponding label, while **predictions** are <span style="color: #afc8f0;text-decoration:underline">underlined</span> with a solid line.

-For datasets with available score, the solid line for **predictions** disappears when the **score filter** (in **Predictions filter** section) is applied.

 #### Text2Text

-In this task predictions and the annotation are given in a text field below the input text.
-You can switch between prediction and annotation via the "_View annotation_"/"_View predictions_" buttons.
+In this task, the prediction with the highest score appears in a text field below the input text.
+You can switch between predictions by clicking on their associated score, which appears on the upper right corner.

-For the predictions you can find an associated score in the lower left corner.
-If you have multiple predictions you can toggle between them using the arrows on the button of the record card.
+Once you start making changes to the text or after you have validated the annotation, the predictions will still be visible from the *Prediction* banner at the right hand side of the text field.

 ### Metrics